An inductive model structure for strict $\infty$-categories: Equations and Saturations in an -Marked -Category.

-This shows that $b^{-1}$ is also an inverse for $a$, and hence if all arrows with an inverse are marked $a$ is marked as well.
-Note that if it is $a$ which is marked in the first place then one can consider an inverse $c^{-1} : b \to a $ and apply the same argument.
+This shows that $b^{-1}$ is also an inverse for $a$, and hence if all arrows with an inverse are marked, $a$ is marked as well.
+Note that if it is $a$ which is marked in the first place, then one can consider an inverse $c^{-1} : b \to a $ and apply the same argument.

 Next, we show that $C$ satisfies $2$-out-of-$6$.
 For this, we can rely on \cref{rk:homotopy_category}.
-An $n$ arrow has an inverse in the sense of \cref{def:inverse} if and only if it is an isomorphism in the category $h_nC(u,v)$ where $u$ and $v$ are its $(n-2)$-dimensional source and target.
+An $n$-arrow has an inverse in the sense of \cref{def:inverse} if and only if it is an isomorphism in the category $h_nC(u,v)$ where $u$ and $v$ are its $(n-2)$-dimensional source and target.
 Our assumption is then that an $n$-arrow is marked if and only if its equivalence class is invertible in the category $h_nC(u,v)$.
-The fact that marked arrows satisfy $2$-out-of-$6$ then follows from the fact that isomorphism in a category satisfies the $2$-out-of-$6$ condition.
+The fact that marked arrows satisfy $2$-out-of-$6$ then follows from the fact that isomorphisms in a category satisfy the $2$-out-of-$6$ condition.

-Conversely, assuming that $C$ satisfies condition $\ref{lem:2_out_of_6:2}$ we have that marked arrows have inverses because $C$ is fibrant and \cref{char_fibrant_obj}.
-If an arrow $a$ has an inverse $a^{-1}$ then both $a \#_{n-1} a^{-1}$ and $a^{-1} \#_{n-1} a$ are marked because they are equivalence to identities, and it follows from the $2$-out-of-$6$ condition that $a$ (and $a^{-1}$) is marked.
+Conversely, assuming that $C$ satisfies condition \ref{lem:2_out_of_6:2}, we have that marked arrows have inverses because $C$ is fibrant and \cref{char_fibrant_obj}.
+If an arrow $a$ has an inverse $a^{-1}$, then both $a \#_{n-1} a^{-1}$ and $a^{-1} \#_{n-1} a$ are marked because they are equivalent to identities, and it follows from the $2$-out-of-$6$ condition that $a$ (and $a^{-1}$) is marked. \end{proof}